Estimating the Performance of Entity Resolution Algorithms: Lessons Learned Through PatentsView.org: Discussion

 \section{Discussion}

 Motivated by PatentsView's disambiguation, this paper introduced a novel evaluation methodology for entity resolution algorithms.
 The methodology relies on benchmark datasets containing ground truth clusters and estimators that account for biases inherent to these datasets.
 For PatentsView, this provided the first representative estimates of its disambiguation performance.
-Furthermore, all data and code used in this paper, as well as other tools developed to facilitate evaluation at PatentsView, are freely available at \hyperref[https://github.com/PatentsView/PatentsView-Evaluation/]{https://github.com/PatentsView/PatentsView-Evaluation/}.
+Furthermore, all data and code used in this paper, as well as other tools developed to facilitate evaluation at PatentsView, are freely available at \hyperref[https://github.com/PatentsView/PatentsView-Evaluation/releases/tag/1.0.1]{https://github.com/PatentsView/PatentsView-Evaluation/releases/tag/1.0.1}.
+An updated software package is described in \cite{Binette2023}.

 There are two main products resulting from this work.
 The first is the appropriate understanding of the quality of the data provided to PatentsView's users.
 Our performance estimates indicate that, despite an overall accurate disambiguation, there is significant room for \ob{improvement.
 Notably, the current disambiguation over-estimates the number of matching inventor mention pairs.} The second product is the set of tools needed for methodological research and model comparison.
 Given our evaluation methodology, we can now reliably compare algorithms and decide with confidence on changes that will affect users.